 Insect repellent (Note: As this is a tropical country, mosquitoes are present throughout the year, especially during the rainy season)

 Watch or small alarm clock

 Mini-flashlight / headlamp & extra batteries

 Day bag or backpack for the elephant nursery.
-You have the option to leave your luggage checked in at the Chiang Mai hotel and packing just one bag for the sanctuary.
+You have the option to leave your luggage behind at the Chiang Mai hotel and bring just one bag for the sanctuary.